-- Left-sided – The left side of the heart, which collects oxygenated blood from the lungs and sends it to the arteries, is either unable to contract properly to push blood out (systolic failure) or unable to relax properly to fill up with oxygenated blood (diastolic failure).
+- Left-sided heart failure – The left side of the heart, which collects oxygenated blood from the lungs and sends it to the arteries, is either unable to contract properly to push blood out (systolic failure) or unable to relax properly to fill up with oxygenated blood (diastolic failure).

-- Right-sided – The right side of the heart, which collects blood from the veins and pumps it into the lungs to receive oxygen, loses its ability to push blood properly into the lungs, often as a result of left-sided heart failure due to increased pressure backward through the lungs.
+- Right-sided heart failure – The right side of the heart, which collects blood from the veins and pumps it into the lungs to receive oxygen, loses its ability to push blood properly into the lungs, often as a result of left-sided heart failure due to increased pressure backward through the lungs.

-- Congestive – The blood flow from the heart slows to the point that blood backs up in the veins and body tissues, usually resulting in swelling.
+- Congestive heart failure – The blood flow from the heart slows to the point that blood backs up in the veins and body tissues, usually resulting in swelling.
 This form of heart failure requires immediate medical attention.

 At Tampa General Hospital, our cardiologists work together to diagnose and provide treatment for patients whose hearts are no longer able to function properly.
 In 2017, TGH was the only hospital in Hillsborough County and one of 12 hospitals in Florida to receive full heart failure accreditation from the Society of Cardiovascular Patient Care (SCPC)/American College of Cardiology Accreditation Service for our expertise and the high quality of care that we provide to our patients.
 We offer a variety of treatments, including the implantation of a mechanical circulatory support device, often referred to as a ventricular assist device (VAD), and a heart transplant.
 And, we have been noted for our success in providing cardiac care, earning recognition from U.S. News & World Report as one of America's Best Hospitals for Cardiology & Heart Surgery and a High Performing Hospital for Heart Failure.

 To be referred to a heart failure specialist with Tampa General Hospital, please visit our online PhysicianFinder or call 1-800-822-DOCS (3627)